 - Daniella Darlington, ITU Youth Advisory Board member, Co-founder of Copianto AI, and Affiliate at All Tech Is Human

-- Rita Singh, Research Faculty, Language Technologies Institute, Carnegie Mellon University
+- Rita Singh, Research Professor, Language Technologies Institute, Carnegie Mellon University

 - Rahul Bhargava, Principal at Connection Lab and Lead, Data Culture Group, Northeastern University